MeRupamGanguly/interview-preparation/Kafka.md

 ssl.key.password=broker-key-password
 ssl.truststore.location=/path/to/kafka-broker.truststore.jks
 ssl.truststore.password=broker-truststore-password
-ssl.client.auth=required  # Optional, if you want to enforce client certificates
+ssl.client.auth=required  # Optional, if we want to enforce client certificates
 ```

 The producer (which sends messages to Kafka) needs to authenticate itself to the Kafka broker, usually via SSL/TLS encryption.
 If the broker requires client authentication (i.e., the broker verifies the producer's identity), the producer will need: